makaimann/py-smt-switch/for_developers.md

 Examples

 * Equals: lambda x: sorts.Bool()  -- return sort is always bool
-* Ite: lambda x, y, z: z          -- return sort is the same as it's arguments
+* Ite: lambda x, y, z: z.sort     -- return sort is the same as it's arguments

 Note, for now term's childrens are all kept track of at the smt-switch level.
 In a future version, term's sort and children will be queried from the underlying smt solver.
 This is important because of internal simplification, but has not been implemented yet.